 Companies and legal entities must register 1 or more UBOs.
 UBOs (Ultimate Beneficial Owners) are the owners or the persons who are in charge of a company.
 The UBO register helps to prevent financial and economic crimes such as money laundering, financing terrorism, tax fraud and corruption.
 The register makes it clear to whom money is sent.
 This way, people cannot hide any potential financial crimes behind a corporation.
-Registration in the UBO register is free of charge.

 What is a UBO?

-A UBO is the owner or the person who is effectively in control of an organisation: the ultimate beneficial owner (in Dutch) of the company.
+A UBO is the owner or the person who is effectively in control of an organisation: the ultimate beneficial owner of the company.

 Ultimate beneficial owners are for instance:

-- persons who own more than 25% of shares of a company or legal entity
+- persons who own more than 25% of shares of a company or legal entity, or

-- persons who have more than 25% of voting rights of a company
+- persons who have more than 25% of voting rights of a company, or

 - persons who are effectively in control of the company

 It depends on your legal form if your organisation must register UBOs.
 Organisations that must register UBOs are:

 - unlisted private companies and unlisted public limited companies